-An allowance for all contributions as exceeds four times the MTC plus the out-of-pocket and physical impairment expenses, as set out in 5 and 0, the total of which exceeds 7,5% of taxable income before the medical deduction will be allowed as a deduction against income.
-Any "retirement fund" lump sum or withdrawal benefit (as defined in section 1) received by the taxpayer, must also be excluded for purposes of the 7,5% calculation.
+An allowance for all contributions as exceeds four times the MTC plus the out-of-pocket medical expenses and disability expenses as well as physical impairment expenses, as set out in 6.3 and 6.4 respectively, the total of which exceeds 7,5% of taxable income before the medical allowance will be allowed as a deduction against income.
+Any lump sum benefit,20 or severance benefit21 received by the taxpayer, must also be excluded from taxable income for purposes of the 7,5% calculation.